mohitarora/coreos-vagrant/README.md

 3) Configure Dicovery URL

-Generate a new token for your cluster from https://discovery.etcd.io/new and replace the discover URL in user-date file.
+Generate a new token for your cluster from https://discovery.etcd.io/new and replace the discover URL in user-data file.

 4) Startup and SSH